heljakka/pioneer/README.md

 python train.py -d cifar10 --save_dir cifar32-0817 --train_path=~/data/cifar10 --test_path=~/data/cifar10 --total_kimg=35000 --max_phase=3 --no_TB --no_progression --total_kimg=15400
 ```

 When the progressive training is disabled, your kimg counter starts from where the normal count would have been if the progressive training would be ON.
-Hence, if the counter would be at, say, 8400 kimg, and you wish to train for 7000 kimg, then use `--total_kimg=15400`.
+Hence, if the counter would initially be at, say, 8400 kimg, and you wish to actually train for 7000 kimg, then use `--total_kimg=15400`.

 Note: The model is not optimized for CIFAR training, and the nature of the dataset makes it less stable to train in this setup than the other datasets.
 You may have to take the best intermediate training result rather than the last one.

 ## Continue training a pre-trained model with custom schedule

-Normally, a model is given a max_phase (eg. phase 4, 64x64), trained until that phase, and then the training continues until convergence.
+Normally, a model is given a `max_phase` (eg. phase 4, 64x64), trained until that phase, and then the training continues until convergence.
 Then, if you wish to use this model as a pre-trained model for the next phase (e.g. phase 5, 128x128), then you must run the training script with the following extra information:
 ```
 --step_offset=[ the number of steps taken on previous runs ]